 § 4.2 Organizational structures and teams

-I think the first paragraph is easier to understand if you replace "designated" with "dedicated".
+I think the first paragraph is easier to understand if you replace “designated” with “dedicated” (though this might be a New Zealand English thing).

 Module 4: Release management